crystaldevelopment/discord-account-gen/README.md

 ## ⚙️ How it works
 **Adding Accounts**
-You can add account to your servide through the command `/addone` followed by the service and then the username and password in this syntax: username:password
+You can add account to your service through the command `/addone` followed by the service and then the username and password in this syntax: username:password

 **Receiving accounts**
 The user needs just to run the command `/gen` followed by the service's name and he will receive the account in DM.